 While the Diversified Rural designation accurately describes the character and future vision for much of the city, it does not meet all of Scandia's needs or goals.
 Since the adoption of the last Comprehensive Plan, it has become evident there is a need and desire to focus development in specific areas of the city to both preserve agricultural and open spaces while fostering a sense of community and supporting both residential and commercial/economic development.
-To achieve this, two areas of the City of Scandia have been proposed to be designated as Rural Centers.
-These locations are shown in Figure II-B.
+To achieve this, one area of the City of Scandia has been proposed to be designated as Rural Center, shown in Figure II-B.